advpetc/tech_notes/docs/machine learning/cs231n-lecture-6-training-neural-networks-i.md

 - all benefits of ReLU
 - closer to zero mean outputs
-- negative sarturation regime compared with Leaky ReLU adds some robustness to noise
+- negative saturation regime compared with Leaky ReLU adds some robustness to noise
 - problem 1: computation requires exp()

 #### Conclusion